 You are free to name the private members of the classes.
 You are also free to add any private members that you deem necessary or useful.

-Is it an error to add extra methods to a class?
+Is it an error to add extra methods or variables to a class?

 See the previous answer.

-Not all of O1’s automatic graders penalize you for adding public methods, but you should still avoid doing that.
+Not all of O1’s automatic graders penalize you for adding public members on a class, but you should still avoid doing that.
 In some assignments, the graders do check that you haven’t added public members beyond those specified.

 I got full points for an assignment but I know my program works wrong on certain inputs.
 Will I lose points later?